 Also known as gel injections, HA injections are chemically similar to your natural joint fluid.

 When you have osteoarthritis, joint fluid becomes watery.
 So, this injection helps to restore the fluid’s natural properties and works as a lubricant and a shock absorber.

 “HA is a cushion or a buffer against inflammatory cells in the joint,” Dr. Genin says.
 “In some cases, it can stimulate the knee to start producing more natural HA.”
 Some physicians also believe that HA helps reduce pain by coating nerve endings within the joint.

 One treatment, which may consist of between one and three injections, usually offers symptom relief for four to five months, but sometimes up to one year.
 However, pain and stiffness will return.
 Most insurance companies only approve one HA injection every six months.

-Side effects: Side effects include a very low risk of infection and pain at the injection site.
-You also must stop oral anti-inflammatory medications for a short amount of time if you get a PRP injection, Dr. Genin says.
+Side effects include a very low risk of infection and pain at the injection site.
+You also must stop taking oral anti-inflammatory medications for a short amount of time if you get a PRP injection, Dr. Genin says.

 “Often, many of these injections are effective in reducing or stopping your joint pain, but it’s important to remember that they may not keep the pain from returning, Dr. King notes.
 In fact, they’re most effective when used with other therapies.
 And we consider surgical options only if other treatment options have failed.”